Zephilinox/Zephilinox.github.io-hugo/content/games/Evercore Heroes.md

 - Pioneered the design and implementation of a parenting system for Ability System Components, enabling seamless GameplayEffect redirection based on the instigators actions.
 This played a critical role in creating shared raid bosses for multiple competing teams and enabling interactive and competitive elements
 - Many various contributions and fixes to UI, Animation Blueprints, AI Perception & Targeting systems, our bespoke movement system using RVO, Materials (shaders), and more, while aiding and supporting team members, producers, designers, and artists

-After a failed launch that resulted in layoffs that affecting most employees, the games scope was reduced and redesigned a co-operative roguelike experience, rebranding as "Evercore Heroes: Ascension"
+After a failed launch followed by layoffs, the games scope was reduced and redesigned a co-operative roguelike experience, now rebranded as "Evercore Heroes: Ascension"